natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 * Lacklustre performance at mid-to-low subsonic speeds and mediocre acceleration
 * Weak airbrakes
 * You are facing better-performing missiles at your BR
-* Radar locks onto chaff easily
+* Non Pulse-Doppler radar locks onto chaff easily
 * Loses control if one aileron is lost
 * Low ammo count for the 30 mm cannon, which also completely lacks tracers in any of its belts
 * Unconventional flaps which are mostly only useful during landings